-2. Assess the current insulation
+2. Assess the current insulation and ventilation

 This is one of the most important steps, and it’s one that’s tripped up a lot of homeowners in the past.
 Before you start to lay any boards, check the depth of your insulation.
 For it to be thermally effective, mineral wool insulation needs to be at the government recommended depth of 270mm.

 This is generally 100mm between the joists/trusses, and a 170mm top up layer running perpendicular to the joists.
 We went into full details in a previous post about loft insulation, but in short: squashing it down can reduce its effectiveness by up to 50%, which translates into significant losses for you in terms of heating bills and wasted energy.